A community approach

 The College also has a coordinated community response team that brings together representatives from campus and community partners, including the local sexual assault and domestic violence crisis centers, police departments, and state’s attorney’s office, as well as the victim’s advocate from the local court system, to share resources and help smooth the referral process for survivors who want to pursue various options.

-Darcie Folsom, the director of sexual violence prevention and advocacy, is a trained sexual assault, domestic/dating violence and stalking advocate and is readily available to assist students who have been sexually assaulted or who have experienced stalking or relationship violence.
-Darcie also serves as a resource for friends of victims and for faculty and staff who support students.
+The director of sexual violence prevention and advocacy, is a trained sexual assault, domestic/dating violence and stalking advocate and is readily available to assist students who have been sexually assaulted or who have experienced stalking or relationship violence.
+The director also serves as a resource for friends of victims and for faculty and staff who support students.